amelian-n1/myevite/README.md

 <img align="right" src="/images/event_form.png" width="350" />

 We set out to build an easy to use RSVP form creator for users to invite friends to their events and keep track of RSVPs.
-Rather than sending an invitation to a hand picked list of Facebook friends, users would distribute the evites themselves over email or text - whatever way they could most easily reach their desired attendees.
+Rather than sending an invitation to a hand picked list of Facebook friends, users would distribute the evites themselves over email or text - whatever way they could most easily reach their desired guests.

 Users would first register their email address and create a password that would be encrypted and stored in the database.
 This would allow for all of their events to be stored in one secure location.